+Told how the mighty Beamed forth

+Allfather created With light a 1

-Told how the mighty Allfather created Earth's plain in beauty bright, Circled by ocean; Sang how the sun and moon, Joyous in victory, Beamed forth to gladden With light a new world.
-Over its bare breast Spread then the Maker A bright varied mantle Of grass, leaf, and flower.
+Earth's plain in beauty bright, Over its bare

+Circled by ocean; Spread then t

+Sang how the sun and moon, A bright varie

+Joyous in victory, Of grass, leaf,

+to gladden new world. breast the Maker ed mantle and flower.